partikelir/technocrat/readme.md

 Pendrell is a minimal yet fully-featured WordPress theme.
 It features beautiful, legible typesetting alongside big, bold imagery.
 Use it for long-form journalism, photo-blogging, and more--but be prepared to dive into the code!
 Pendrell is something of a hacker theme; there is no options page, theme customizer, or bloat, and you won't find it in the WordPress theme repository.
 Instead, what you get is a highly optimized and surprisingly powerful theme [built with the goodness of Gulp, Bower, and Sass](https://github.com/synapticism/wordpress-gulp-bower-sass).

 Pendrell is built with [Ubik](https://github.com/synapticism/ubik), my suite of WordPress components.
-All necessary components are integrated into Pendrell during the build process; no extra plugins need to be installed.
+All necessary components are integrated into Pendrell during the build process; no extra plugins need to be installed *but you do need to build this theme from source files yourself*.

 ![Pendrell example screenshot](/src/screenshot.png "Pendrell example screenshot")

-You can see Pendrell in action on my personal blog, [Synapticism](http://synapticism.com).

 *Please note that Pendrell is still in the 0.x branch of development; things can (and will) change!
 If anyone out there would like to actually use this theme in production (or as a foundation for further customization) please feel welcome to contact me and I'll be less indiscriminate with my commits.
 Currently I am moving fast and occasionally breaking things as if nobody else is using this repo for anything.*

+You can see Pendrell in action on my personal blog, [Synapticism](http://synapticism.com).